At Riordan Family Law, we are well-versed in all aspects involving families, personal and parental relationships, and the surrounding issues.

 “Parenting time” is the time a child spends with each of their parents and is considered separate from custody.
 If either party wishes to modify their initial custody arrangement and/or parenting time schedule, which may often be the case especially as the children become older, a motion for a modification may be filed.
 The moving party will first be required to demonstrate changed circumstances affecting the welfare of the child and secondly will need to show that the proposed modification serves the best interests of the child.

 Our firm can assist you with any of these family law matters and others.
-Call Riordan & Associates, LLC at (973) 577-4118 or request a consultation online.
+Call Riordan Family Law at (973) 577-4118 or request a consultation online.